Curriculum

 Maths

 We aim to produce confident mathematicians who can use and apply their knowledge and understanding in a variety of contexts.
-We endeavour to provide children with a diverse range of opportunities to use their maths skills across the curriculum.
-Children are encouraged to take risks and to face challenges and problems with a positive approach.
+We endeavour to provide children with a diverse range of opportunities to use their maths skills in a variety of different forms.
+Children are encouraged to take risks and to face challenges and problems with positivity and resilience.

-Maths includes many areas including the number system, measures, shape, problem solving and handling data and these are covered throughout each year following the 2014 National Curriculum.
+Maths involves many areas including the number system, measures, shape, problem solving and handling data and these are covered throughout each year following the 2014 National Curriculum.
 It is taught daily and includes individual, paired and group activities using mental and written work with an emphasis on using appropriate mathematical vocabulary when discussing mathematical concepts.
-Additional fluency sessions also take place outside of the maths lesson to help to embed core skills.
+Additional fluency sessions using the HFL Fluency materials also take place outside of the maths lesson to help to embed core skills.

 Science